-Aloe vera grows well in warm dry climates, so if you put it in a nice sunny window it’ll be happy for quite a few seasons without much hassle.
+Aloe vera grows well in warm dry climates, so if you put your plant in a nice sunny window it will be happy for quite a few seasons without much hassle.

-If you’re in a place that will get far below 40º, consider covering your aloe plant, or bring inside for the winter.
+If you’re in a climate where temperatures reach far below 40ºF, consider covering your aloe plant, or bring it inside for the winter.

 - Full sun